JetBrains/jetbrains_guide/src/pages/tutorials/in_depth_testing/prepare_your_project/index.md

    (In our example, `Car.py`).
    Similarly, you can create a new file by selecting **File | New...** from the main menu or by right clicking the project root and selecting **Python File**.
-5. Now that you have added a Python file to your project, add the following code to it:
+5. Add the following code to the `Car.py` file:
 ```python
 class Car: